k-prashant/herokutry2/README.md

-# heroku-buildpack-converter-fonts
+# heroku-buildapacls-for-other-languages

-Heroku buildpack for installing various fonts on an heroku instance.
+Heroku buildpack for installing other regiional fonts

+It includes almost all Indian languages